Catholic Charities of Flint Michigan assistance programs.

 The demand for help around the holidays is very high.
 Unfortunately the Catholic Charities organization is not able to meet the needs of every child, low income family, or senior citizen.
 Most of the programs available in Genesee County rely on donations and volunteers.
 So if you can contribute goods, or donate time, please do so.
 Your contributions to the Salvation Army will be tax deductible.

 A Community Closet and thrift store are also operated.
 These centers allow low income families and other to get either free or discounted clothing, winter coats, personal hygiene products and more.
 Vouchers or certificates may be distributed to the lowest income families in the Flint Michigan and Shiawassee County region.
+There are many other free clothing banks in the region.

 If an applicants meets qualifications, including agreeing to case management, then the Flint Michigan Catholic Charities centers may have very limited amounts of emergency financial assistance.
 This is only paid out as a last resort to people who are faced with a crisis.